rboman77/lending_club/README.md

 # Balancing Training Data

 Most of the loans are good so training data is highly imbalanced.
-In this case, we use class weights to help the neural network.
+We used class weights for this but they didn't seem to help.

 # Prediction Results